Kelley Steven-Waiss Sells 3,000 Shares of FormFactor, Inc. (NASDAQ:FORM) Stock

-FormFactor, Inc. (NASDAQ:FORM) Director Kelley Steven-Waiss sold 3,000 shares of FormFactor stock in a transaction that occurred on Wednesday, November 24th.
-The shares were sold at an average price of $43.12, for a total transaction of $129,360.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+FormFactor, Inc. (NASDAQ:FORM) Director Kelley Steven-Waiss sold 3,000 shares of the stock in a transaction dated Wednesday, November 24th.
+The stock was sold at an average price of $43.12, for a total value of $129,360.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

-FormFactor (NASDAQ:FORM) last issued its quarterly earnings data on Wednesday, October 27th.
-The semiconductor company reported $0.40 earnings per share for the quarter, topping the consensus estimate of $0.30 by $0.10.
-FormFactor had a net margin of 10.15% and a return on equity of 13.48%.
-The company had revenue of $189.96 million for the quarter, compared to analysts’ expectations of $188.51 million.
-During the same quarter in the previous year, the firm posted $0.35 earnings per share.
-FormFactor’s revenue for the quarter was up 6.7% on a year-over-year basis.
-As a group, sell-side analysts predict that FormFactor, Inc. will post 1.26 earnings per share for the current fiscal year.
+FormFactor (NASDAQ:FORM) last issued its earnings results on Wednesday, October 27th.
+The semiconductor company reported $0.40 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.30 by $0.10.
+FormFactor had a return on equity of 13.48% and a net margin of 10.15%.
+The company had revenue of $189.96 million during the quarter, compared to the consensus estimate of $188.51 million.
+During the same period in the previous year, the company posted $0.35 EPS.
+The firm’s revenue for the quarter was up 6.7% compared to the same quarter last year.
+On average, equities research analysts anticipate that FormFactor, Inc. will post 1.26 EPS for the current fiscal year.

-Separately, Needham & Company LLC decreased their target price on shares of FormFactor from $57.00 to $45.00 and set a “buy” rating on the stock in a research note on Thursday, October 28th.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $50.57.
+Several hedge funds and other institutional investors have recently modified their holdings of FORM.
+Rockefeller Capital Management L.P. boosted its stake in shares of FormFactor by 1,348.9% during the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 681 shares of the semiconductor company’s stock worth $25,000 after acquiring an additional 634 shares during the period.
+Eaton Vance Management bought a new position in shares of FormFactor during the 1st quarter worth approximately $36,000.
+Eagle Bay Advisors LLC bought a new position in shares of FormFactor during the 2nd quarter worth approximately $39,000.
+Cullen Frost Bankers Inc. acquired a new stake in FormFactor during the 2nd quarter worth approximately $44,000.
+Finally, Signaturefd LLC lifted its holdings in FormFactor by 626.4% during the 3rd quarter.
+Signaturefd LLC now owns 1,816 shares of the semiconductor company’s stock worth $68,000 after purchasing an additional 1,566 shares during the last quarter.
+Institutional investors own 88.89% of the company’s stock.

 FormFactor Company Profile